Scientifically-grounded, farmer-engaged strategies to build soil health.

 Facilitate Participatory Processes and Network Building

-We develop and facilitate participatory processes, including diverse farmers and other transdisciplinary stakeholders/partners, to advance soil health research, outreach, and network-building opportunities.
+We develop and facilitate participatory processes that include diverse farmers and other transdisciplinary stakeholders to advance soil health research, outreach, and network-building opportunities.

 Midwest Ag Education Calendar